mistakia/nano-node-light/SECURITY.md

 Release Dependencies are dependencies which are inside of "dependencies" of package.json, or is installed on Release Builds.

-All Release Dependencies and its Nested Dependencies MUST be deeply audited.
+All Release Dependencies and its Nested Dependencies MUST be audited.
 All Release Dependencies, and its Nested Dependencies MUST be set to an absolute fixed version.

 # Developer Dependencies

 Developer Dependencies are dependencies which are inside of "devDependencies" of package.json, or is used under Development of this Repository.

-All Developer Dependencies and its Nested Dependencies must be trusted or deeply audited.
+All Developer Dependencies and its Nested Dependencies must be trusted or audited.

 # Use of Signatures